PinYuanChen/pinyuan.github.io/_posts/2023-01-24-property-wrapper-userdefaults.md

 tag: [swift, property-wrapper, storage]
 ---

-Swift 5.1 rolls out the property wrapper feature, which allows us encapsulate logic associated to properties into annotations.
-By adding the annotation you made in front of a property, you can apply the logic directly to the property, reducing boilerplate and improve reusability.
-In this article, I am going to share a use case of property wrapper to deal with UserDefaults storage.
+Swift 5.1 introduces the property wrapper feature, which allows for encapsulating logic associated with properties into annotations.
+By adding the annotation in front of a property, you can apply the logic directly to the property, reducing boilerplate and improving reusability.
+In this article, I will share a use case for property wrappers in dealing with UserDefaults storage.

-Let's say we have a struct representing an user's data, and it conforms to `Codable`.
+ For example, let's consider a struct representing a user's data that conforms to  `Codable`.

 ```swift
 struct User: Codable {
     var firstName: String